 This document is a structured presentation of the current status of an initiative aimed at creating a consensus glossary of temporal database terms.
-It contains the list of complete proposals for temporal database concepts and names which have so far been submitted to the mailing list tsql@cs.arizona.edu.
+It contains the list of complete proposals for temporal database concepts and names which have been submitted to the mailing list tsql@cs.arizona.edu since an initial glossary appeared in September 1992.
 The purpose of the document is to give potential contributors an overview of the terms proposed so far.